openshift-splat-team/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

 Short-term:

-  - Migrate to use ALBC as the default on CIO.
+  - Migrate to use ALBC as the default on CIO (option 3 and 4 could be written in a new EP?).
-  - Use NLB as the default service type LoadBalancer.
+  - Use NLB as the default service type LoadBalancer by CCM.
-  - Synchronize NLB features from LBC to CCM.
+  - Synchronize all NLB features from ALBC to CCM.
-  - Change the current CCM flow when deploying NLB.
+  - Change the existing CCM flow when deploying NLB .
-  - Change the current OpenShift e2e flow when deploying the default router using IPI.
+  - Change the current OpenShift e2e flow when deploying the default router using IPI (do we need to plan for that?).

+Long-term (new enhancement?):

+Long-term:

+  - TBD which one would be better/sustainable by Red Hat?:
+      - Use ALBC as default provisioner on CIO
+      - Feature parity between CCM and ALBC

 ## Proposal